EMP White LogoErin Morrison Photography Logo

 5. Choose a Wedding Venue

 Now, this is a big one.
-Your wedding venue is ground zero for a lot of your wedding decisions.
-Is it indoor or outdoor or both?
+Your wedding venue is the ground zero for many of your wedding decisions.
+Is it indoor, outdoor, or both?
 How many people can it hold?
 Where is it located?
 Can Mamaw physically get up the aisle?
 These are all things to consider.
 Now that you have your budget figured out, you can start looking for a place with all your needs and, hopefully, your wants.

-I would recommend starting a wedding venue spreadsheet that helps keep in mind all of the different options that venues can have.
-This spreadsheet will also help you determine if you’re more of an all-inclusive couple or looking for a la carte options.
-Here are several things to consider when looking for a wedding venue and things to add to that spreadsheet: Location, Capacity, Availability, Type, Layout, Rates, Restrictions, Parking/Transportation, Facility Extras, Catering, Bartending, and Rentals.
+I would recommend starting a wedding venue spreadsheet to help keep track of all the different options venues can offer.
+This spreadsheet will also help you determine if you’re more of an all-inclusive couple or looking for à la carte options.
+Here are several things to consider when looking for a wedding venue, along with items to add to that spreadsheet: Location, Capacity, Availability, Type, Layout, Rates, Restrictions, Parking/Transportation, Facility Extras, Catering, Bartending, and Rentals.

 6. Gather Wedding Inspiration